rosell-dk/webp-convert/README.md

 [cwebp](https://developers.google.com/speed/webp/docs/cwebp) is a WebP convertion command line tool released by Google.
 A its core, our implementation looks in the /bin folder for a precompiled binary appropriate for the OS and executes it with [exec()](http://php.net/manual/en/function.exec.php).
 Thanks to Shane Bishop for letting me copy his precompilations which comes with his plugin, [EWWW Image Optimizer](https://ewww.io/).

-The script tests the checksum of the binary before executing it.
-This means that you cannot just replace a binary - you will have to edit the script.
+Official precompilations are available on [here](https://developers.google.com/speed/webp/docs/precompiled).
+But note that our script tests the checksum of the binary before executing it.
+This means that you cannot just replace a binary - you will have to change the checksum hardcoded in *converters/cwebp.php* too.
 If you find the need to use another binary, than those that comes with this project, please write - chances are that it should be added to the project.

 In more detail, the implementation does this:
 - Binary is selected form the bin-folder, according to OS